Hi! I'm Sara Solomon, a Team Bodybuilding.com & BSN athlete. Today I'm discussing BCAAs. I explain the what, why, when and how. Enjoy!

 I drink 1 serving (10 grams) of aminoX 5 to 15 minutes before my fasted training session to sidestep the increased protein breakdown that happens when training completely fasted.
-AminoX Edge is both my pre-workout and my BCAAs in one product.
+The cola flavoured AminoX contains caffeine (100mg) so I like to use that one as both my pre-workout and my BCAAs in one product.
 I prefer not to take the caffeinated version after 3pm, to ensure I will have no issues falling asleep at night.

 I typically break my fast about 1 to 2 hours post-workout, so I don't consume anything other than water post-workout.

 If you train really early in the morning and break your fast later in the day, then have 10g of BCAAs 5 to 15 minutes prior to your fasted training session.
 Then about an hour after your workout, have another 10g of BCAAs, after which you will consume 10g of BCAAs every 2 hours until you break your fast.
 This will keep protein synthesis stimulated and it will minimize muscle protein breakdown.

 Will BCAAs Break Your Fast?

 Don't worry, you will still benefit from fasting even if you have the BCAAs (just don't have any carbs during your fast).
 Fasting increases your insulin sensitivity, so your insulin levels will quickly return to their fasted state levels despite having the insulinogenic BCAAs.
 So you won't ruin your fast by having the BCAAs, and the good news is that you will be able to get results from your fasted muscle-building/strength training sessions.